H0PP3R/www.edenjia.com/README.md

 # Portfolio Webapp

-Using ReactJS
+Created using ReactJS, automated CI/CD and deployed on AWS.

-## Available Scripts
+## Developer Instructions

-In the project directory, you can run:
+To run the project locally:

 ### `yarn start`